-SAN JUAN/WASHINGTON DC (BBN) – Donald J. Trump’s harnessing of CEO intervention, the US military and exploiting the White House bully pulpit to resurrect of Puerto Rico to its former glory following the devastation by Hurricane Maria will undoubtedly be the high point of his presidential legacy.
+SAN JUAN/WASHINGTON (BBN) (Update on December 9, 2017 to add interview with Rubell Family Collection founder Dr. Donald Rubell and Artist Mark Bradford) — Donald J. Trump’s harnessing of CEO intervention, the US military and exploiting the White House bully pulpit to resurrect of Puerto Rico to its former glory following the devastation by Hurricane Maria will undoubtedly be one of the the high points of his presidential legacy.

 [President Donald J. Trump arrival on Air Force One filmed by Capitol Intelligence using CI Glass at Muniz National Air Guard Base in Puerto Rico.
 President Trump and First Lady Melania was met by Puerto Rico Governor Ricardo Rossello and wife.
 October 3, 2017]

 To many in Puerto Rico — Hurricane Maria is a blessing in disguise as the enclave was facing an even more devastating slow death under USD 70bn of unsustainable debt to Wall Street banks and asset managers.